chenxiaolong/fedora-encrypted-boot/README.md

+**NOTE**: This is no longer maintained because I've switched to using UKIs + systemd-boot.

 # Fedora Encrypted /boot

 This repo provides a simple patch to the Anaconda installer to allow Fedora 34+ systems to be installed with LUKS1-encrypted `/boot` partitions.